Science

 Assessment

-3. Teacher assessment through retrieval/recall/enquiry questions.
+2. Teacher assessment through retrieval/recall/enquiry questions each lesson

 Science focus for this year